-4 detained in raids linked to Belgian rail station attack
+4 detained in raids linked to Brussels rail station attack

-BRUSSELS (AP) — Belgian authorities say police have detained four people in a series of raids in Brussels linked to the failed bombing at a rail station this week.
+BRUSSELS (AP) — Belgian authorities said Thursday that police detained four people in a series of raids in Brussels linked to the failed bombing at a rail station this week by a man shouting “Allahu akbar.”

-The federal prosecutor’s office said Thursday that the four were picked up during searches in the Molenbeek neighborhood, where many extremists have lived or transited, as well as in Anderlecht and Koekelberg.
+The federal prosecutor’s office said that the four were picked up during searches in the Molenbeek neighborhood, as well as in Anderlecht and Koekelberg.
+The attacker in Tuesday’s violence at Brussels Central Station was a 36-year-old Moroccan national also living in Molenbeek, but he wasn’t known to authorities for being involved in extremist activities.

-It didn’t say whether anything had been seized in the raids, and declined to provide further details.
+Many of the suspects linked to attacks in Brussels and in Paris in November 2015 lived in or passed through the Molenbeek neighborhood

-The raids come after a man blew up a device Tuesday at Brussels Central Station that failed to fully detonate.
-He was then fatally shot by soldiers.
-No one else was hurt.
+Prosecutors said in a statement that the four suspects allegedly linked to the latest incident in Brussels were “taken in for thorough questioning” and that an investigating judge would decide later Thursday whether to keep them in custody.
+Authorities didn’t say whether anything had been seized in the raids, and declined to provide further details.

 Most Read Stories